-Hyperthyroidism is usually caused by an excessive production of thyroxine brought on by aggressive thyroid cancer.
+Hyperthyroidism in dogs is usually caused by an excessive production of thyroxine brought on by aggressive thyroid cancer.
 The tumor interferes with the normal functions of the thyroid, resulting in secretion of certain hormones, affecting metabolism and resulting in visible symptoms.

 An excess of thyroid hormones doesn’t necessarily have to originate in a dog’s thyroid.
 Another source of thyroid hormones is from hypothyroid medication, which usually includes a synthetic form of thyroxine.
 An over-correction of low thyroxine levels can sometimes result in hyperthyroidism.

 Additionally, raw food diets that include an excessive amount of thyroid hormones can also cause the condition.
 These diets often include gullets, head meat, and animal necks, which contain higher levels of thyroid hormones.